 The Saudi regulator’s regime for local market reinsurance premium cession takes effect from 1 January 2025, affecting at least 30% of all reinsurance treaties and facultative risks, Saudi Re noted in remarks published on the country’s stock exchange website.

-Saudi Re has announced the potential financial impact related to the application of the Saudi regulator’s ruling on reinsurance premium cession to the local market.
+Saudi Re has announced the potential financial impact related to the application of the Saudi regulator’s ruling on reinsurance premium cession to the local market, expecting a 5% increase to its domestic revenues as a consequence.

 The new mechanism will affect “at least 30% of all reinsurance treaties and facultative risks”, with effect from 1 January 2025.